How to Help an Angry Child Calm Down: Anger Management Techniques

 How to Help an Angry Child Calm Down

-Acknowledge the anger.Â
+Acknowledge the anger

-The angry moment is triggered by something, but it’s often the need to be heard that can throw the moment into a full on blow out.
+The angry moment is triggered by something, but it’s often the need to be heard that can throw the moment into a full-on blowout.
 The anger builds and builds because no one seems to understand.
-Luckily this is one of the easiest tips to implement.
+Luckily, this is one of the easiest tips to implement.

 Become a narrator of the situation.
 Explain the facts and make sure your little one feels heard.
 Focus on the emotion and be careful not to condone any unwanted behavior.

 “I can see your mouth is tight.
 I can see your hands are clenched.
 Are you feeling angry?”
-“I heard your voice all the way from the other room.
+“I heard your voice from the other room.
 It sounded so much louder than usual.
 And now that I can see your face, I can see that you are very angry.
 Am I right?
 Are you angry?”

 The idea of this is to defuse the situation first and help your child calm down.
-Tackle the issue of hitting, screaming in someone’s face or unkind words for later.
+Tackle the issue of hitting, screaming in someone’s face, or unkind words for later.
 (I’ll tell you more about that in a minute.)

 Hold off on the problem.

 Problems are not solved in the heat of the moment.
-Before talking about the problem everyone needs to calm down.
+Before talking about the problem, everyone needs to calm down.

 That might mean that everyone else needs to pause.
 If the problem is over a toy, remove it until the angry party (or parties) can talk calmly.